 If an industry does not have three dominating companies, that in itself can predict the future and indicate that the market hasn’t yet matured and a shakeout or consolidation is on the way.

 At the other end of the scale, there are many smaller companies that also have common characteristics.
 They thrive by concentrating on a narrow segment, and their customers usually look up to them as experts in their field.
 These smaller, agile companies usually don’t have to compete on price, but instead offer superior customer service and can quickly react to, or create, new trends.
+These companies can quickly respond to new trends within their fields, or even create new trends.
+These smaller companies are rarely successful selling commodity products, either they avoid them intentionally or they’ve just never had success with them in the first place.

 In the middle of most industries are less profitable companies that are stuck between a marketing rock and a strategic hard place: They’re too small to compete with the giants and their economies of scale and distribution, and too big to compete with the nimble specialized companies.

 These mid-sized companies are often those that started out small and grew but now lack a good long-term strategy, or mid-sized companies that tried to chase the much larger companies that dominate a market.
+Some may be smaller, specialized companies that have been successful in one market segment and tried to expand into new segments, forcing them to compete as a newcomer against other established experts as they try to grow into a broad-line company.

 There are clear lessons in all of this for SEMA-member companies.
 In this article those lessons will be taken a step further: What long-term competitive strategies offer the greatest chance for survival?